Superstate/superstate-docs/Funding.md

 Tokens will not be vested and there will be no restrictions on the assets as the LP Swap should put everyone on roughly the same level (with investors getting a rate closer to the RFR due to the speculative risk that the LP Swap may not be immediately filled and successful at the start) we believe that the hard floor using rageQuits creates a hard foundational value for the project, as thats the hard guaranteed rate they can burn for to get any funds back.

 We acknowledge that theres a chance the LP Swap may not be successful right away but we want investors that believe in the project and are willing to wait even through a bear cycle for the LP Swap to be successful, and the RFR rewards them with a hard floor on their investment in return while also having exposure for the protocol as a whole, earning protocol fees, having vote rights, earning LP fees as well as any valuation for the protocol itself.

-### Tldr
-The 10m tokens @ $0.6 per tokens creates a $6m target for the round.
-Redeemable by burn post successful LP swap for about $0.65 directly as a risk free rate should they wish to just burn tokens for money back.